 For a further assessment of model performance three independent 10-fold cross-validations were performed.
-Results are summarised in Table 2 and Figure 7.
-All correlations of predicted with experimental values are statistically highly significant with a p-value < 2.2e-16.
-This was observed for compounds close and more distant to the applicability domain.
+Results are summarised in Table 2 and Figure 6.
+All correlations of predicted with experimental values are statistically highly significant with a p-value <283 2.2e-16.
+This is observed for compounds close and more distant to the applicability domain.